 I don’t know about you, but when I buy something—online or in-person—I consider it a happy moment.
 If I was faced with a moment as I described above, my happy moment wouldn’t feel so happy anymore.

 This is what customers would feel like in a world without order confirmation emails.
-On the surface, these messages may seem like simple transactional emails.
+On the surface, order confirmation messages may seem like simple transactional emails.
 However, they actually hold a lot of potential when it comes to delighting your customers.

 Let’s dive into how to improve your order confirmation emails and keep your customers smiling.